 Delirium, an acute confusional state, is a clinical syndrome characterized by fluctuating attention and confusion.
 It can develop quickly, over hours to days, and its duration is highly variable.
 Delirium can present with hypoactive, hyperactive, or mixed states.
 It can be triggered by medication, physiologic or psychologic stress, or illness.
 Delirium is generally reversible with treatment of the precipitating factor, but some chronic cases have been identified.
 Longer duration is directly associated with worse short and long-term outcomes.
 Delirium is common, although far from normal, in older adults.
 It is more common in individuals who also have dementia.
 1,2

 Dementia is an acquired, gradual loss of memory and cognitive function.
-It characteristically includes impairment of a major cognitive domains, such as language, visual perception, and executive function.
+It characteristically includes impairment of major cognitive domains, such as language, visual perception, and executive function.
 The cognitive impairment is not attributable to any other cognitive disorder.3

 Mild cognitive impairment (MCI) is characterized by a decline in memory or other cognitive domains while overall function is relatively preserved.
 That is, there is objective impairment in one or more cognitive domains while there are no significant impairments in instrumental activities or daily living.
 No features of global cognitive impairment are present.
-Older adults with MCI are at increased risk for progressing to dementia.
+Older adults with MCI are at increased risk for progression to dementia.
 Individuals with MCI and other risk factors for dementia require close monitoring.4

 Delirium’s common triggers include: